 Q. What can you use a steam mop on?

-Steam mops generally are safe for use on ceramic tile, grout, sealed wood floors, linoleum, or laminate floors, but always check the care instructions from your flooring manufacturer to avoid accidentally voiding the warranty.
+Steam mops are generally safe for use on ceramic tile, grout, sealed wood floors, linoleum, or laminate floors, but always check the care instructions from the manufacturer to be sure.

 Q. What is the best steam mop for hardwood floors?

-One of the best options for hardwood floors is the PurSteam Steam Mop Cleaner.
-With the three adjustable modes of steam, it is a safe option for hardwood floors.
+One of the best options for hardwood floors is the PurSteam steam mop.
+With three adjustable modes of steam, it’s a safe option for hardwood floors.